nextflow-io/nextflow/docs/process.md

 - {ref}`process-resourcelabels`
 - {ref}`process-time`

-For cloud-based executors like AWS Batch, the following additional directives must be uniform:
+For cloud-based executors like AWS Batch, or when using Fusion with any executor, the following additional directives must be uniform:

 - {ref}`process-container`
 - {ref}`process-containerOptions`